Waste Classification Guidelines: How to Separate Household Waste

 • Red bin: general waste

-If possible, keep a separate box or container for hazardous or e-waste.
+If space allows, keep a small container for hazardous and electronic waste.

 2. Keep Recyclables Clean and Dry